Porostovo/TeamProject-Shopify-Backend/README.md

 # TeamProject-Shopify-Backend
 Team project for creating a marketplace backend web application.
+Still in process.